-All new machinery and work equipment should be selected through an assessment to ensure that they are appropriate for the intended purpose.
+All new machinery and work equipment should be selected through assessment to ensure that it is appropriate for the intended purpose.
 All such equipment must be maintained in safe working order, usually by a specialist contract via an SLA or other such contract.